HazyResearch/data-centric-ai/README.md

 # Go Big or Go Home
-With the ability to train models on unlabelled data, research is scaling up both data size and model size at an impressive rate.
+With the ability to train models on unlabelled data, research is scaling up both data size and model size at an [impressive rate](https://medium.com/analytics-vidhya/openai-gpt-3-language-models-are-few-shot-learners-82531b3d3122).
+This both raises questions of how to scale and how to make models more efficient to alleviate the costs of training.

 <h2 id="universal-models">Universal Models</h2>

 [comment]: <> ([Karan, Laurel])